jg-l/metadata_fetch/README.md

 ## Credit
-This library is inspired by [open_graph_parser](https://github.com/Patte1808/open_graph_parser).
+This library is a fork of [https://github.com/jg-l/metadata_fetch] which was inspired by [open_graph_parser](https://github.com/Patte1808/open_graph_parser).
+This fork has some minor bug fixes and has been migrated to sound null-safety.
-However this one tries to be more general.

-## Roadmap
-- Weighted or Preferred Metadata.
-Can assign custom weights for each parser to provide a fallback priority sytem
-- Improve Documentation

-## Questions, Bugs, and Feature Requests
-Please forward all queries about this project to the [issue tracker](https://github.com/jg-l/metadata_fetch/issues).